Wolves in the Throne Room: Celestial Lineage, Celestite (2011–2016)

 The band released their fourth full-length album Celestial Lineage on September 13, 2011, again produced by Randall Dunn.
-This record was the first that the band wrote and recorded as a two piece.
+This record was the first that the band wrote and recorded as a two-piece.

 Music critic Brandon Stosuy described Celestial Lineage as "American black metal's idiosyncratic defining record of 2011".
 AllMusic's Eduardo Rivadavia argued that the album married the differing sounds of the two previous albums, "resulting in their most refined and confident outing to date."

 In January 2014, it was announced that a 'companion album' to the opus Celestial Lineage was set to be released, entitled Celestite.
 Celestite was released in North America on Artemisia Records on July 8, 2014, and was described as an experimental extension on musical themes explored in their previous album Celestial Lineage.

-Daniel Ross of The Quietus described the album as a departure from the band's "plectrum-annihilating assault" and praised the band's ability to act as "enablers of specific atmospheres, able to handhold a listener through incredibly dense forest in very low light."
+Daniel Ross of The Quietus described Celestite as a departure from the band's "plectrum-annihilating assault" and praised the band's ability to act as "enablers of specific atmospheres, able to handhold a listener through incredibly dense forest in very low light."

+Thrice Woven (2016–2020)

+In 2015, the band began work on a new record, under the title Thrice Woven.
+Initially set for release on September 22, 2017, it was released three days earlier on September 19.
+Thrice Woven received positive reviews from critics.
+Metal Hammer Magazine stating "They've returned with full force...a celebration of the visceral and elemental...
+It's an absolute pleasure to have them back again".

 In June 2016, the band remastered and reissued their first album Diadem of 12 Stars, and announced a North American tour.